Skip to main content

 “He stole all our savings and ran away when he was in college.
 We thought he had joined the Naxalites.
 He never wrote to us or sent any money, fully aware that his father is sick and out of work now.”

 “Wait, you don’t have farmlands?”
-I opened my big mouth and made Dada look at me shocked.
+I opened my big mouth and made Dada look at me, shocked.

-“We are poor workers Babu, how will we have farmlands?”
+“We are poor workers, Babu, how will we have farmlands?”
 The man folded his hands.
-Dada grunted under his breath “You fool!”
+Dada grunted under his breath, “You fool!”

 We left Bardhaman quite clueless about where we might find her.
 Dada telephoned Boudi from the station.
 I overheard him tell her to send one of his trusted “men” to the police with Bibha’s picture.
-If they were in Calcutta they would be found.
+If they were in Calcutta, they would be found.
 But where else could they be?

 “They boarded the train to Bardhaman.”
-I frowned, once we were seated on the train.
+I frowned once we were seated on the train.

 “And they can get off anywhere and go where they want.”
 Dada shook his head “It was well planned.”
 He looked worried, especially after what we heard from the parents.
 I was worried about Thamma’s health.
 It was one thing knowing where she was, and another having absolutely no idea whatsoever.
-She left the letter for Lata, she didn’t want us to know.
+She left the letter for Lata; she didn’t want us to know.

 For a good few months, there was no news of Bibha.
 Dada returned home, staying only two days at Punya, deciding to continue the search from Calcutta.
 Nothing was the same at home anymore.
-I kept to myself, Ananta often asked about Kalikinkar around the school hoping to find a trace of his Didibhai.
+I kept to myself, Ananta often asked about Kalikinkar around the school, hoping to find a trace of his Didibhai.
 Thamma looked sicker and sicker.
 In a few months, she was bedridden.
 The thought of losing her loomed over each and every one of us.
 Kakima came by in the afternoon to read out the Ramayana to her as Thamma sat on her bed and listened.
-The entire estate work came to me and I got too busy to stay home for long.
-Dada decided we would tell everyone that Bibha had left to study at Calcutta.
+The entire estate work came to me, and I got too busy to stay home for long.
+Dada decided we would tell everyone that Bibha had left to study in Calcutta.
 She was with Boudi.
 The Saraswati Puja grandeur was reduced to just family members, citing security issues around our village.
 The relatives in the cities were hence too scared to come by.

 Ananta was studying under Lata’s supervision.
 She tried her best to keep him occupied and Thamma fit.
-She took care of Thamma through the day but for some odd reason, perhaps in guilt, she avoided me.
-She continued to cater to my needs and occasionally met me with a greeting in the corridor but we never had a conversation about Bibha.
-Her final examinations were over, and results were awaited soon.
+She took care of Thamma through the day, but for some odd reason, perhaps in guilt, she avoided me.
+She continued to cater to my needs and occasionally met me with a greeting in the corridor, but we never had a conversation about Bibha.
+Her final examinations were over, and the results were awaited soon.
 I didn’t find that an excuse to bring up a conversation either.

 I had to go for the inspection of farmlands before the start of Spring.
-That meant the Munshi arriving one morning and taking me around our properties even in the nearby villages.
+That meant the Munshi arriving one morning and taking me around our properties, even in the nearby villages.
 I always wore my Dhuti Panjabi for this occasion.
-The villagers who still treated us as their overlords would perhaps be more respectful if I was a spitting image of what Baba was when they bowed to him.
+The villagers who still treated us as their overlords would perhaps be more respectful if I were a spitting image of what Baba was when they bowed to him.
 To my utter disappointment, I found the button had come off after I wore it.
 I heard Lata in the corridor and called out to her.
 She walked in, rubbing her wet hands on her anchol and looked up at me with questioning eyes.
 I gestured at the button.
 She sighed.

 “Give it to me, I will sew it after I finish the work at hand.”
-She said turning her back to me, about to walk away.
+She said, turning her back to me, about to walk away.

 “I need it now.”
 I made her stop.
 “Can’t you sew it in, without me removing it?”
 She frowned, glancing over her shoulder slightly.

 “You can get hurt.”
 I shook my head.
-I was already late, the car had honked twice.
+I was already late, and the car had honked twice.
 She ran back downstairs to fetch her sewing box.

 She walked into the room, a little breathless from the running about, little drops of precipitation appearing on her forehead.
 She stretched her hand out as I placed the button on it.
 She put the string swiftly in the needle and warned me to stay very still.
 She held the thin cotton cloth of the Panjabi in between her hands and started sewing it, looping the string through the four holes in patterns.
-Her forehead was sweaty from running around, and her small Kajol Tip appeared slightly smudged unlike her neatly drawn eyes.
-Her blunt nose had a small nose pin on its left, her freckles were reddish and her lips appeared to quiver from the heavy breathing.
+Her forehead was sweaty from running around, and her small Kajol Tip appeared slightly smudged, unlike her neatly drawn eyes.
+Her blunt nose had a small nose pin on its left, her freckles were reddish, and her lips appeared to quiver from the heavy breathing.
 She held the needle in between them, as she placed the button, and took the needle back in her right hand.
 Her bangles made a faint sound as her hand moved over the button, and she moistened her dried lips with her tongue.
 I sighed.
 Perhaps a little more evidence than I intended to.
-The round shape of her blouse had ruffles around the neckline, where the saree hung over her bosoms.
+The round shape of her blouse had ruffles around the neckline, where the saree hung over her bosom.
 She was still breathing a little heavily.
 I stiffened as she lowered her face, unaware of my senses and put the end of the string in between her teeth and cut it short, before knotting the ends up tightly.

 “There you go.”
-She looked up at me as I sighed again and her cheeks appeared red.
-She looked away a little consciously clearing her throat as the car honked again, jolting me from staring at her.
+She looked up at me as I sighed again, and her cheeks appeared red.
+She looked away, a little consciously clearing her throat as the car honked again, jolting me from staring at her.

 “I… Thank you.”
 I managed, buttoning my Panjabi and heading out, cursing myself for letting my thoughts wander.
 What if she misunderstood me?

-A few weeks after I read the letter from her father, the twenty-one-year-old Debojyoti was confused and conscious of how to act around Lata even though she was around me ever since I could remember.
+A few weeks after I read the letter from her father, the twenty-one-year-old Debojyoti was confused and conscious of how to act around Lata, even though she had been around me ever since I could remember.
 I brought home candies and handed them over to Bibha, instead of her, to distribute among the three of them.
 I consciously avoided being alone with her and called Ananta on some pretext every time she came into my room.
 I even avoided talking to her about the family, Pishima’s letters or anything except her academic doubts.
 It was Kali Puja that year that I realised how much my small and otherwise insignificant actions affected her.

 Lata was always scared of crackers.
 For some odd reason, she held her ears, shut her eyes and stayed away while we indulged.
 That year, Ananta was forcing her to come and watch while he bravely lit the cracker all by himself.
 Lata refused.
 He kept insisting and pushing her as she kept refusing.
 I was already irked by the sudden change I felt around her.
 I wanted to be myself again, and somehow I felt things would never be the same.
 Worse, I had subconsciously started comparing her to Ma.
-I got aware of my own thoughts.
-Lata suddenly turned to me, as if I was her saviour, to help convince Ananta of her fear.
+I became aware of my own thoughts.
+Lata suddenly turned to me, as if I were her saviour, to help convince Ananta of her fear.
 Instead of taking her side, I jolted away as if she repelled me.
-I knew I had overreacted but her sudden faith in me took me off guard.
+I knew I had overreacted, but her sudden faith in me took me off guard.
 I wasn’t responsible enough to take care of her.
 Was I?
 Lata was suddenly flushed at my behaviour.

-That night, she came into the bedroom, to keep the book she had borrowed.
+That night, she came into the bedroom to keep the book she had borrowed.
 I didn’t look up as I half lay on my bed, the way Lord Vishnu lies on his Sesha Naga, my eyes closed as the record player played a patriotic song.
 I had stopped listening to romantic ones over the last few weeks.
 They made my stomach feel empty.
 I was startled by Lata’s sobs.
 I glanced over my shoulder at her face, teary, as she hid it with her hands.
 I sat up, asking what was wrong.

 “Do you think I am stupid?
-I can’t see how suddenly you hate me now Deb Da.”
+I can’t see how suddenly you hate me now, Deb Da.”
 My heart skipped a beat.
 Silly girl.
 She thought I hated her?
 I stood up as she wiped her tears with the corner of her saree.
-She looked at me, disappointedly and walked away.
+She looked at me, disappointed and walked away.
 No words came out of my mouth.
-That night for the first time, shutting my door tight, I had smoked at home.
+That night, for the first time, shutting my door tight, I had smoked at home.
 My nervous tension was too much for me to handle alone.
 I needed to make amendments to the innocent soul I hurt.
 I never knew my behaviour would impact her like that.
 How could I tell her that I never hated her in the first place?

-I called her into the room the next morning and she appeared reluctantly at the door.
+I called her into the room the next morning, and she appeared reluctantly at the door.
 I told her some of my clothes needed to be ironed.
 She looked up at me with hopeful eyes.
 In the past few weeks, I had made sure Kanai da took care of the things she did for me.
-I also gestured at the Panjabi that hung from the cloth hanger in the corner.
+I also gestured at the Panjabi that hung from the clothes hanger in the corner.
 “There is something for you in there,” I said.
 She reluctantly approached the clothes and put her hand in the pocket of the Panjabi I pointed at.
 I had bought Bibha and her earrings for Kali Pujo, but I didn’t have the right mind to give them to her before.
-She stared at the box, as I murmured that Thamma told me to buy it.
-Which was partially true, only, I chose hers.
+She stared at the box as I murmured that Thamma told me to buy it.
+Which was partially true, only I chose hers.
 Her eyes fell on the packet of Cigarettes I had kept in the same pocket and forgotten about.
 She gasped.
 It ended with a fifteen-minute lecture in her motherly tone about the kind of example I would be setting for my siblings and me, pleading with her not to tell Thamma about what she knew.
 And just like that, we were back to our old selves, with each other.

 I remember the first time, on the Dol Utsab, that I realised that my thoughts about Lata weren’t as holy as I thought they were.
-Dol Jatra at Punnya was hosted by my grandmother and apart from the villagers and relatives, our friends and business associates were also invited.
+Dol Jatra at Punnya was hosted by my grandmother, and apart from the villagers and relatives, our friends and business associates were also invited.
 I was actively playing host on the grounds beside our house, where I spotted Ananta teasing Lata and Bibha, in a corner, who was annoyed with him.
 I walked up to them.

 “Look, Dada.”
 Bibha complained, “Ananta is throwing coloured water at us, we can’t get wet.”
 She shook her head.
-“We keep telling him to use Abir but he…”
+“We keep telling him to use Abir, but he…”

 “Why can’t you get wet?
 All my friends did.”
 Ananta frowned, clueless, holding the bucket up.